 \subsection{Gaussian Splatting for 3D Segmentation}

-With the advent of 3D Gaussian Splatting (GS)~\cite{gaussiansplatting}, recent works leverage GS for 3D segmentation and scene understanding~\cite{gaussiangrouping, flashsplat, segment3dgaussians}, and even for open-vocabulary or open-world perception~\cite{opengaussian, dcseg, drsplat, refersplat, reasongrounder, identitysplat, panogs}.
+With the advent of 3D Gaussian Splatting (GS)~\cite{gaussiansplatting}, recent works leverage GS for 3D segmentation and scene understanding~\cite{gaussiangrouping, flashsplat, segment3dgaussians}, and even for open-vocabulary or open-world perception~\cite{opengaussian, dcseg, drsplat, refersplat, reasongrounder, identitysplat, panogs, lu2025segment}.
 Beyond improvements in rendering quality, efficiency, and compression, Gaussians encode continuous volumetric geometry and appearance in 3D scenes.
-By using this potential, numerous methods~\cite{feature3dgs, langsplat, trace3d, rethinking} lift CLIP~\cite{clip}-/SAM~\cite{sam}-derived features or masks into GS and optimize segmentation within the Gaussian representation.
+Building on this potential, numerous methods~\cite{feature3dgs, langsplat, trace3d, rethinking} lift CLIP~\cite{clip}-/SAM~\cite{sam}-derived features or masks into GS and optimize segmentation within the Gaussian representation.
 These methods focus primarily on view-consistent rendering with segmented Gaussians, which serves a different objective from point cloud segmentation.
-They also provide no explicit Gaussian-to-point correspondences to preserve the original geometric structure, and instead serve as an intermediate representation for rendering purposes.
+They also provide no explicit Gaussian-to-Point correspondences to preserve the original geometric structure, and instead serve as an intermediate representation for rendering purposes.

-UniPre3D~\cite{unipre3d} targets point-level tasks, but relies on pixel-wise rendering losses combined with cross-modal fusion to pretrain a backbone network, treating Gaussians as an auxiliary self-supervised signal rather than producing supervised point-level outputs.
-By contrast, our G2P transfers GS attributes directly to points via explicit Gaussian-to-point alignment under 3D supervision, without requiring recourse to 2D priors or rendering-based losses.
+UniPre3D~\cite{unipre3d} targets point-level tasks, but relies on pixel-wise rendering losses combined with cross-modal fusion to pre-train a backbone network, treating Gaussians as an auxiliary self-supervised signal rather than producing supervised point-level outputs.
+By contrast, our G2P transfers GS attributes directly to points via explicit Gaussian-to-Point alignment under 3D supervision, without requiring recourse to 2D priors or rendering-based losses.
 Prior evidence shows that these Gaussian attributes encode both appearance and geometric properties~\cite{shapesplat, scenesplat, mitigating}.
-Building on this insight, G2P exploits them as complementary appearance and boundary cues, coupling the appearance richness of Gaussians with the geometric stability of point clouds.
+Building on this insight, G2P exploits them as complementary structural-confidence and boundary cues, coupling the view-consistent cues of Gaussians with the geometric stability of point clouds.